Skymeow/SwiftGoodPatterns/swift-interview-question.md

 You can use Core Graphics to create the actual bitmaps, and use Core Animation to display them to create some cool effects.

+#### extension limitation

+Can't have stored property, override function in extensions, have to use static var in extension for instantiate properties.